wp-plugins/adrotate/readme.txt

 This should solve all issues reported on december 10 2010!

-[fix] Fallback ads relied on wrong value causing in some cases the wrong group to be selected [fix] Fallback ads query is now correct and works [fix] Individual ads now also check if they are allowed to be shown [update] Several queries which worked but weren't up to standards [update] Several dashboard messages
+* [fix] Fallback ads relied on wrong value causing in some cases the wrong group to be selected
+* [fix] Fallback ads query is now correct and works
+* [fix] Individual ads now also check if they are allowed to be shown
+* [update] Several queries which worked but weren't up to standards
+* [update] Several dashboard messages
-[update] AdRotate Upgrade / Installer no longer uses $wpdb for added reliability
+* [update] AdRotate Upgrade / Installer no longer uses $wpdb for added reliability

 **Important links**

-* [Details](http://meandmymac.net/plugins/adrotate/) - Lots of Additional plugin information
+* [Details](http://adrotateplugin.com) - Lots of Additional plugin information
-* [Manuals](http://meandmymac.net/support/knowledgebase.php?category=3) - Get started, user guide, step by step setup!
-* [Support](http://meandmymac.net/support/) - For if the manual fails you or you just don't get it
+* [Manuals & Support](http://adrotateplugin.com/page/support.php) - Setup instructions and support

 **Some Features**